tkem/uritools/docs/index.rst

 other issues still remain.
 As stated in `Lib/urllib/parse.py
 <https://hg.python.org/cpython/file/3.5/Lib/urllib/parse.py>`_::

-    FC 3986 is considered the current standard and any future changes to urlparse module should conform with it.
+    RFC 3986 is considered the current standard and any future changes to urlparse module should conform with it.
 The urlparse module is currently not entirely compliant with this RFC due to defacto scenarios for parsing, and for backward compatibility purposes,